Josh Kelly (boxer): Kelly vs. Williamson

 Kelly won the British light-middleweight title by beating defending champion Troy Williamson by unanimous decision at Newcastle Arena on 2 December 2022.

 Kelly vs. Davis

 Kelly was scheduled to face Liam Smith at Wembley Stadium in London, England on 21 September 2024.
-On September 13, 2024 it was reported that the latter withdrew due to illness.
+On 13 September 2024 it was reported that the latter withdrew due to illness.
 On 16 September 2024 it was announced that Smith was replaced by Ishmael Davis.
 Kelly won by majority decision winning the two judges awarding the fight to him and the third scoring it as a draw.

 Kelly vs. Biea

-At Newcastle Arena on 6 June 2025, he defeated Flavius Biea by first round stoppage.
-Kelly knocked his opponent to the canvas and, although Biea, got back to his feet, the referee decided he was not fit to continue and waved off the contest.
+At Newcastle Arena on 6 June 2025, he defeated Flavius Biea by first-round stoppage.
+Kelly knocked his opponent to the canvas and, although Biea got back to his feet, the referee decided he was not fit to continue and waved off the contest.

+Kelly vs. Murtazaliev

+Kelly challenged IBF light-middleweight champion Bakhram Murtazaliev at Newcastle Arena on 31 January 2026.
+Throughout the fight, Kelly fought off of the backfoot, scoring countershots as Murtazaliev attempted to pressure him and force him against the ropes with hard shots.
+In the fourth round, Kelly scored a knockdown, while Murtazaliev returned the favor in the ninth.
+After 12 rounds, Kelly won the world title via majority decision, with judges scorecards of 115–111, 114–113, and the third scoring it a 113–113 draw, thus becoming the first boxer from Sunderland to become a world champion.

+Kelly vs. Agyarko

+Kelly made the first defense of his title against Caoimhín Agyarko at Jeddah Super Dome in Jeddah, Saudi Arabia, on 25 July 2026, winning by unanimous decision.